-It’s big, it’s bustling, and it might have everything you need.
+It’s big, it’s bustling and has everything you need.
 You can fly anywhere in the region with very little trouble.

-It’s a great city for making a budget stretch, giving you the chance to do more with your money than you might be able to in other places.
+It’s a great city for making a budget stretch, giving you a chance to do more with your money than you might be able to in other places.

 If you are looking for a high-end lifestyle, it is accessible in areas like Silom at sky bars and different gourmet restaurants.